Chien10/facial-expression-recognition/README.md

 - Your app is running on port 5000, make sure the service is active with: `sudo lsof -i -P -n | grep LISTEN`.
 - When you've done with the app, stop the running container: `docker stop <CONTAINER_ID>`.
 If you want to remove it: `docker rm <CONTAINER_ID>`.
 - You can remove a Docker image with: `docker image rm <IMAGE_NAME>`.
+- You can now deploy the container to multiple platforms.

+## 4.2.
+Serverless

 # 5. AWS deployment
 ## 5.1.
 Server